 8. Your Furbaby’s Eating Habits Change

 Your cat’s changes in eating habits can be a tricky sign.
-Before jumping into the conclusion that your furbaby is anxious, you have to clear out all other medical problems first, specifically, digestion problems.
+Before jumping to the conclusion that your furbaby is anxious, you have to clear out all other medical problems first, specifically, digestion problems.
 Once that is done, proceed in observing the signs of having anxiety such as eating everything they see or completely stop eating.

 9. Your Cat Sleeps Less Than Normal

 Cats love to sleep.
 Most cats sleep 16 hours a day on an average basis.
 If your cat is spending more time of the day awake and restless, it is a definite sign that they are experiencing anxiety.
 Anxiety can trigger the sensors in the mind that could cause your furbaby to feel stressed, uneased, and nervous for no reason at all.

 Anxious cats will lose interest in playing and interacting with their pet parents, toys, and other animals.
 However, keep in mind that other health concerns can also cause this sign.
 Once everything else is ruled out, then it’s a sign that your furbaby is experiencing anxiety.